 Many people don’t think drug possession charges are something to worry about—that distribution or trafficking charges are the only “serious” drug charges.
 But, these people are wrong.
 The penalties for a drug possession conviction can be very serious and can alter your life dramatically.

 You can go from hanging out with friends to sitting in a jail cell in a matter of hours.
 If convicted, you then have to cope with the troubles of having a criminal record—disclosing it on job applications for the rest of your life.
-When avoiding these consequences is at the top of your concerns, a local criminal defense lawyer may be able to help.
+When avoiding these consequences is at the top of your concerns, a local criminal defense lawyer can help.

 In Louisiana, possession of marijuana has not been decriminalized.
 This means you won’t be handed a ticket for possessing pot—you will be arrested.
 The charge and possible penalty you face depends on your criminal history.
 If you have prior convictions for an offense like this, you will be penalized more severely.

-A first offense pot possession conviction carries a potential 6 months in prison and $500 in fines.
+Over 14 grams, a first offense marijuana possession charge still has the potential for up to 6 months in jail and $500 in fines.

-A second offense conviction of marijuana possession carries up to 5 years in prison and $2,500 in fines.
+A third offense marijuana possession carries up to 2 years in prison and $2,500 in fines.

-A third or subsequent offense of pot possession carries up to 20 years in prison and $5,000 in fines.
+A fourth or subsequent offense carries up to 20 years in prison and $5,000 in fines.

 Both your first and second offense may be eligible for probation.
 This would save you the trouble of jail or prison time.
 Contact an attorney to discuss your eligibility.